We are establishing new direct data connections with major financial institutions.

 By registering, your app name and logo will be consistent across all FIs and use cases.
 It will be easily identifiable to your customers when they permission their data and when they manage their data access.
 To register your app, contact your Account Manager.

 Enable OAuth Institutions.
-As we launch OAuth institutions you have the ability to replace the old institution with the new one in Connect Full by using the following instructions in this article.
+As we launch OAuth institutions you have the ability to replace the old institution with the new one in Connect Full by using our Institution Settings.
 If you are using Connect Lite you would replace the old institution with the new institution in your list as given in the institution details from the FI list.

 Testing OAuth Institutions